chaynHQ/bloom-backend/README.md

 Include the following environment variables in a `.env` file.

 You will need to gather the following tokens from [Firebase](https://firebase.google.com/docs/projects/api-keys), these are required for the app to function.
 However, the [Simplybook](https://simplybook.me/en/) variables are required to pass all tests.
+But since these tests use mocked data, **you do not need to use real Simplybook variables, simply copy paste the values given below.** If you require real Simplybook environment variables, use the same format given below.
 All other environment variables from Rollbar, Zapier, Slack, Crisp, and Mailchimp are optional.
 If you're a volunteer loading up the back-end, please get in touch with the team for access to the environment variables.

 ```
 ROLLBAR_ENV=development